damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 ![An average of 300 Reads to 10 writes](/images/blogimages/why-we-are-not-leaving-the-cloud-chart.png)

-## How are we going to get back to basics?
+## How are we Going to Get Back to Basics?

 1. We spread all our storage into [multiple NFS shards](https://gitlab.com/gitlab-com/infrastructure/issues/711) and [dropped CephFS](https://gitlab.com/gitlab-com/infrastructure/issues/817) from our stack.
 2. We created [Gitaly](https://gitlab.com/gitlab-org/gitaly) so that we can stop relying on NFS for horizontal scaling and speed up Git access through caching.